 Annual groundwater withdrawals for the Carneros Inn Mutual Water Company to serve the Carneros Resort and Spa, Carneros Cottages, and Carneros Homes total approximately 28.0 acre-feet.
-To augment groundwater supplies, the Carneros Resort and Spa, Carneros Cottages, and Carneros Homes annually receive approximately 14.0 acre-feet of trucked water from the City of Napa.19
+To augment groundwater supplies, the Carneros Inn Mutual Water Company reports the Carneros Resort and Spa, Carneros Cottages, and Carneros Homes have annually received between approximately 14.0-4 and 16.9 acre-feet of trucked water from the City of Napa over the last three years.